-An emerging artist in contemporary classical music, percussionist Robert Rocheteau is known for diverse and engaging performances including shows with the internationally acclaimed Sō Percussion, to live-radio broadcasts with Classical Revolution Baltimore.
+An emerging artist in contemporary classical music, percussionist Robert Rocheteau is known for diverse and engaging performances as a solo and chamber musician.
+Recent highlights include a debut performance at the Kennedy Center for the Performing Arts in Washington D.C., shows with the internationally acclaimed Sō Percussion, and live-radio broadcasts with Classical Revolution Baltimore.
 Robert’s repertoire ranges from the classics of the 20th century by Iannis Xenakis and Steve Reich, to new works of contemporary composers.

-Robert is currently pursuing his Doctor of Musical Arts degree at the Peabody Conservatory of Music studying with marimba virtuoso Robert van Sice.
-During his time at Peabody, Robert has been awarded the Mabel H. Thomas Prize in Performance.
+Robert completed his Master’s Degree as well as a Graduate Performance Diploma at the Peabody Conservatory of Music studying with marimba virtuoso Robert van Sice.
+During his time at Peabody, Robert was awarded the Mabel H. Thomas Prize in Performance.
 He completed his undergraduate studies with Ayano Kataoka and Thomas Hannum at the University of Massachusetts Amherst.